Skip to content

 Examples:

-clarity export --format json --output logs.json
+clarity export --level error --format json --output errors.json

-clarity export --level error --start 2024-01-01
+clarity export --start 2024-01-01 --end 2024-01-31 --output january-logs.json

 Tail Command